Visiting the Doctor

-If you are 65 years old or older, your doctor should consider your risk for falls at least once each year.
-But don’t wait until he or she asks you.
-You should tell your doctor about anytime you have fallen, whether or not you were hurt.
+If someone you care about is 65 years old or older, remind him or her that their doctor should consider their risk for falls at least once each year.
+But they should not wait until the doctor asks them about their fall risk.
+A person, particularly someone who is elderly, should tell his or her doctor about anytime they have fallen, whether or not they were hurt.

-If the doctor asks you about your house it is because sometimes there are things that you can do to make your house safer-even if it is just increasing the watts of your light bulbs to 100 to make things easier to see.
-He or she may also ask what you were doing when you fell.
-Simple changes like moving your pots and pans or dishes in your cabinets can make you less likely to fall if you are stretching and fall.
-The doctor may also ask about any pets and talk about your safety.
-The question is not whether to keep the pets, but what you can do to live together safely.
+If the doctor asks about the person's house it is because sometimes there are things that can be done to make a house safer-even if it is just increasing the watts of light bulbs to 100 to make things easier to see.
+He or she may also ask what the person was doing when he or she fell.
+Simple changes like moving pots and pans or dishes in cabinets can make a fall less likely.
+The doctor may also ask about any pets and talk about safety.
+The question is not whether to keep the pets, but what can be done to live together safely.

-For your convenience, we have developed a form that you can fill out and take to your next doctor’s visit.
-It has the information that you need to help your doctor make a decision about what may be causing your falls and what you can do about it.
+For your convenience, we have developed a form that someone can fill out and take to his or her next doctor’s visit.
+It has the information needed to help a doctor make a decision about what may be causing the falls and what can be done about it.
 Remember, many falls are preventable.
-Staying on your feet helps you stay at home!
+Helping elderly people staying on their feet and preventing falls helps them stay at home.